Dust (character): Powers and abilities

+Reception

 Critical reception

 Peter Eckhardt of CBR.com called Dust one of the "favorite characters with connections to the 616 AAPI community," writing, "Qadir's Sunni Muslim faith is a critical part of her character.
 She's depicted almost exclusively wearing traditional Muslim dress consisting of a niqab atop an abaya.
 Although her faith occasionally creates conflict with other characters, Qadir's faith remains strong and makes her one of the most positive representations of Muslim women in speculative fiction."
-Marc Buxton of Den of Geek said, "We have the devout Muslim warrior Dust, one of the bravest X-Men to join Xavier's team in the 21st century.
+Marc Buxton of Den of Geek said, "We have the devout Muslim warrior Dust, one of the bravest X-Men to join Xavier’s team in the 21st century.
 When a slave trader forcibly tried to remove her niqab, Sooraya Qadir manifested her power to turn her body into sand and flayed him alive.
-Dust remains one of X-Men's bravest, using her unwavering faith and powers to help other young mutants.
+Dust remains one of X-Men’s bravest, using her unwavering faith and powers to help other young mutants.
 For Dust, her eyes tell the whole story, of faith and pain, of belief and bravery."